Project Lead the Way (PLTW) Engineering

 This is an introductory class where students become familiar with the engineering design process.
 Students work both individually and in teams to design solutions to a variety of problems using industry standard sketches and current 3D design and modeling software to represent and communicate solutions.
 Students apply their knowledge through hands-on projects and document their work with the use of an engineering notebook.

-Dual Credit Offered*: Ivy Tech (6 credits)
+Dual Credit Offered*: Ivy Tech (up to 6 credits)

 • DESN 101 Intro To Design Technology (3cr)